-- 5.1.2 Positive quality control checks shall be performed according to the procedure listed for each reagent using the reference material listed.
-See each procedure for acceptable results. - 5.1.2.1 The result of the quality control check shall be recorded in the Resource Manager section of FA according to the Drug Chemistry Section Technical Procedure for Receipt and Quality Assurance of Supplies, Equipment, Reference Collections, Standards and Reagents. - 5.1.3 Microcrystalline reagents may be prepared in any amount provided that the component ratios are kept constant. - 5.1.4 Microcrystalline reagents may be used until depletion provided they are stored in closed containers. - 5.1.5 Reagent bottles shall be labeled and checked as described in the Drug Chemistry Section Technical Procedure for Receipt and Quality Assurance of Supplies, Equipment, Reference Collections, Standards and Reagents. - 5.1.6 Re-checks shall be performed on all microcrystalline reagents according to the Drug Chemistry Section Technical Procedure for Receipt and Quality Assurance of Supplies, Equipment, Reference Collections, Standards and Reagents to ensure reagent reliability. - 5.2 Calibrations N/A - Sampling - See Drug Chemistry Section Technical Procedure for Sampling. - 5.4 Operation of the Polarized Light Microscope - 5.4.1 Switch on the light source.
-(Refer to the operator manual for location/description of specific parts mentioned below.) - 5.4.2 Place the specimen slide on the stage. - 5.4.3 Adjust the desired light intensity with the control lever. - 5.4.4 Make sure the field diaphragm is open to the edge of the field view. - 5.4.5 Focus with the coarse and fine adjustments for the desired objective. - 5.4.6 Move the microscope slide around to view the entire specimen, adjusting the focus accordingly. - 5.4.7 Push the filter in to view the specimen with polars crossed, or pull it out to view with uncrossed polars.

-- 5.4.8 If the objective is changed: - 5.4.8.1 Adjust the fine focus adjustment. - 5.4.8.2 Set the field diaphragm to just inside the field of view. - 5.4.8.3 Adjust the aperture diaphragm for optimum contrast and resolution.
+- 5.1.2 Positive and negative quality control checks shall be performed at six month intervals according to the procedure listed for each reagent using the reference material listed.
+See each procedure for acceptable results. - 5.1.2.1 The result of the quality control check shall be recorded in the Resource Manager section of FA according to the Administrative Policy for Drug Chemistry Quality Assurance. - 5.1.3 Microcrystalline reagents may be prepared in any amount provided that the component ratios are kept constant. - 5.1.4 Microcrystalline reagents shall expire three years from date of preparation. - 5.1.5 Reagent bottles shall be labeled and checked as described in the Administrative Policy for Drug Chemistry Quality Assurance. - 5.2 Calibrations N/A - 5.3 Sampling - See Drug Chemistry Section Technical Procedure for Sampling. - 5.4 Operation of the Polarized Light Microscope - 5.4.1 Switch on the light source.
+(Refer to the operator manual for location/description of specific parts mentioned below.) - 5.4.2 Place the specimen slide on the stage. - 5.4.3 Adjust the desired light intensity with the control lever. - 5.4.4 Make sure the field diaphragm is open to the edge of the field view. - 5.4.5 Focus with the coarse and fine adjustments for the desired objective. - 5.4.6 Move the microscope slide around to view the entire specimen, adjusting the focus accordingly. - 5.4.7 Push the filter in to view the specimen with polars crossed, or pull it out to view with uncrossed polars. - 5.4.8 If the objective is changed: - 5.4.8.1 Adjust the fine focus adjustment. - 5.4.8.2 Set the field diaphragm to just inside the field of view. - 5.4.8.3 Adjust the aperture diaphragm for optimum contrast and resolution.